-According to SmaRxt Disposal- you can safely dispose of your unused and expired medications in your household trash.
+If you do not have a drug take back program in your area you can use this disposal method suggested by SmaRxt Disposal- you can safely dispose of your unused and expired medications in your household trash.
 They recommend these steps:

 - Pour medication into a sealable plastic bag.
 If medication is a solid (pill, liquid capsule, etc.), add water to dissolve it.

 - Add kitty litter, sawdust, coffee grounds (or any material that mixes with the medication and makes it less appealing for pets and children to eat) to the plastic bag.

 - Seal the plastic bag and put it in the trash.

 - Remove and destroy all identifying personal information (prescription label) from all medication containers before recycling them or throwing them away.

 Can I send them back to the manufacturer?

 No. Manufactures send consumers who ask about safely disposing medications to SmaRxt Disposal for information.

 Yes, some take back medications at their location, while others provide mail back envelopes to send your drugs to other companies that will dispose of them properly.

 Help others recycle expired medication by sharing this on Pinterest.